minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 - Bits contain the business rules that do the analysis on the objects.

 Boefjes and Whiskers are linked together through the mime-type that the boefje passes along to the information.
 For each mime-type, multiple Boefjes and Whiskers are possible, each with its own specialization.
-Thus, the data from a crook can be delivered to multiple whiskers to extract a different object each time.
+Thus, the data from a boefje can be delivered to multiple whiskers to extract a different object each time.
 Bits are linked to objects and assess the objects in the data model.
+Some bits are configurable with a specific configuration stored in the graph.

 How does it work?
 =================